poretsky/youtube-dl-emacs/README.md

 Use `youtube-dl-audio` and `youtube-dl-playlist-audio` commands to download only audio content.

+All these actions are also available via `menu / tools`.

 The `youtube-dl-list` command displays a list of all active video downloads.
 From this list, items under point can be canceled